therealjordanlee/Design.Patterns/src/Decorator/README.md

 - Multiple decorators can wrap a component.
 - Is typically transparent to clients using the component (unless the client relies on a component's concrete type).

+# Intent
+- Doesn't alter the interface, but adds additional functionality/responsibilities.

 # Design Principles
 ## Identify the aspects of your application that vary and separate them from what stays the same
 - The behaviour you are trying to extend to an existing class.